Lancair IV: Development

 By the fall of 2011, 110 Lancair IVs and 250 IV-Ps had been completed and were flying.

 In July 2016, the company announced it would sell the older Lancair lines of aircraft, including the Lancair IV, to concentrate on the Lancair Evolution instead.
 Once the transition was complete, the company changed its name to the Evolution Aircraft Company.
 The buyer of the old lines of aircraft continued in business as Lancair International, LLC.

 Operational history

 In 2014, Bill Harrelson piloted a Lancair IV, and set a world speed record for solo flight between the earth's poles for an aircraft under 3000 kg in a 175-hour-long series of flights.
 The flight also broke a record from Fairbanks, Alaska to Kinston, North Carolina.
-The aircraft was modified to hold 361 u.s.gal of fuel.
+The aircraft was modified to hold 361 u.s.gal of fuel, so he had to fly solo; his engine was not turbocharged.

+In March 2013 Harrelson set the current record for straight-line distance for aircraft under 3000 kg: 13060 km from Agana, Guam to Jacksonville FL.
+(Voyager holds the under-3000-kg record for closed-circuit distance.)

+In December 2019 Harrelson set the record for flight westward around the world in a piston aircraft, flying Ontario, California to Ontario in 182 hr 18 min total time, 121 hr 50 min flying time.
+He flew alone, with the 361-gallon fuel tanks, and stopped at Honolulu, Djakarta, Cape Town and San Juan; great-circle distance for the five segments totals 40503 km, greater than Earth's equatorial circumference.

+The Lancair IV has set many point-to-point speed records in its weight class; one of the most astonishing was a January 1999 flight by Gary Burns and Peter Lindsay, Brisbane to Sydney and back averaging 531 km/h for the round trip.

+Philippine Aerospace Development Corporation produced 2 units.